ballet/ballet-bot/README.md

 # ballet-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An app to help with ballet automation and auxillary methods
+> A GitHub App built with [Probot](https://github.com/probot/probot)

+ballet-bot is a bot to help manage Ballet projects.

 ## Setup